PoolJK/billardtrainer/software/readme.md

   -test, --camera-test  only test specified input
   -p, --preview         only show preview
   ```
 The `-push` command uses GitPython to send only modified files to the Pi.
-The Pi has to be reachable
-via network under the alias `raspberrypi`.
+The Pi's adress is defined in 'ip'.
 On Windows 10, PuTTY and PSCP are required to use this function, remember to add PSCP to PATH
 in environment variables